-The foundation's strategic plan explains several times that the selective perception shared by many teachers and officials has been a destructive force which an obstacle which pushed many capable students to drop down from the five unit track.
-This selective ecosystem which dominated the system for many years, led to a clash with nurturing aspirations of a handful of educators.
-The foundation also describes the prevalent "traditional" teaching style in schools in mathematics and physics (and in all probability in other subjects, too).
+The Foundation's strategic plan explains several times that the selective perception shared by many teachers and officials has been a destructive force, an obstacle which pushed many capable students to drop down from the five-unit track.
+This selective ecosystem which dominated the system for many years, led to a clash with the nurturing aspirations of a handful of educators.
+The Foundation also describes the "traditional" teaching style prevalent in schools in mathematics and physics (and in all probability in other subjects, too).
 This style focuses on conveying as much study material as possible, while leaving the burden of coping with this material to the student.
-This approach leaves the level of five units only to those students who are capable of 'surviving' by themselves.
-The foundation has set itself the goal of changing this reality.
-Accordingly, we can conclude that both simple logic and the discussion of this aspect in the strategic plan see the adoption of a nurturing orientation as an essential and fundamental condition for work in accord the clinical teaching vision.
+This approach leaves the level of five units only to those students who are capable of "surviving" on their own.
+The Foundation has set itself the goal of changing this reality.
+Accordingly, we can conclude that both simple logic and the discussion of this aspect in the strategic plan see the adoption of a nurturing orientation as an essential and fundamental condition for work in accordance with the clinical teaching vision.